 Lughnasadh is still celebrated in Ireland today.
 It is celebrated in Ballycastle, County Antrim known as the Auld Lammas Fair usually towards the end of August where people will wander through the markets eating the traditional Yellow Man.

 There is also a celebration held at Carrickfergus Castle where there are reenactments of how daily life would have been lived.
-You can also expect to see traditional festivals in Gweedore, Sligo, Brandon and Rathangan.
+You can also expect to see traditional festivals in Gaoth Dobhair, Sligo, Brandon and Rathangan.
 The most popular is Puck Fair held in Killorglin County Kerry, traced back to the 16th Century but has its roots in Lughnasadh.

 Some organisations, such as Shannon Heritage, also hold events to mark Lughnasadh.